Skip to main content Skip to main navigation

 Transmission Lines

-Transmission lines are large wooden or steel poles that transfer high-voltage power, and often run across the landscape or behind homes.
-Because these lines carry such high voltages, We have established rights of way where vegetation growth around transmission lines is strictly regulated to prevent damage.
+Transmission lines are large wooden or steel poles that transfer high-voltage electricity across long distances.
+These lines may run through designated rights-of-way or behind residential areas.
+Because these lines carry such high voltages, we have established rights-of-way where vegetation growth around transmission lines is strictly regulated to prevent damage.

 Electric Line vs. Telephone or Cable Line